triple7/SwiftMAST/README.md

-# SwiftFits
+# SwiftMAST

-Swift wrapper of the NASA cFitsIO library
+A description of this package.